Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: ULXs as Galactic PeVatrons

-where the kinetic power is computed assuming the benchmark values of $\Dot{M}$ and $V_w$ (see Tab.~\ref{Table: SS433}).
-Therefore, the required number of ULXs to explain the observed CR flux at the knee is larger by a factor of a few than the expected number (order of unity) of ULXs in the Milky Way.
-This suggests that, while being still consistent with the order of magnitude prediction of their occurrence in the Galaxy~\citep[see also][]{Mapelli2010,Prestwich2013}, Galactic ULXs might substantially contribute to the observed CR flux at the knee.
-Their relative reduced number is also consistent with their non-detection in that all sources might be simply misaligned with favorable line of sights or highly obscured.
+where the kinetic power is computed assuming the benchmark values of $\Dot{M}$ and $V_w$ (see Table~\ref{Table: SS433}){, and ${\Delta_G ={10^{6 \delta_G -2}}}$}.
+This suggests that, while remaining consistent with the order-of-magnitude prediction of their {observable number} in the Galaxy~\citetext{(see also \citealp{Mapelli2010} and \citealp{Prestwich2013})}, Galactic ULXs might {meet the energy requirements to} substantially contribute to the observed CR flux at the knee.
+Their relative reduced number {would indeed be} consistent with their non detection, ${\mathcal{N}_{ULX}^{\rm (obs)} \approx \mathcal{F} \mathcal{N}_{ULX} }$, in that all sources might simply be misaligned with favorable lines of sight or highly obscured.
+Assuming that ULXs are uniformly distributed in the circular Galactic disk, the average distance between them would be $d_{\rm ULX} \approx 128\, R_{\rm Gal}/ [45 \pi \sqrt{\mathcal{N}_{\rm ULX}}] \approx 3 R_{\rm Gal,1.2} \mathcal{N}_{\rm ULX,1.3}^{-1/2} {\rm kpc,}$ making our estimate plausible but somehow close to a critical threshold where its applicability may become questionable as $d_{\rm ULX} \lesssim H_{\rm Gal}$.
+In fact, as the average distance between ULXs is expected to be on the order of a couple of kiloparsecs, it is reasonable to expect that the flux at Earth might be dominated by one, or at most two, nearby sources.
+This leads us to consider the second scenario.